 Customers often print their itineraries through an online agency and walk to the wrong gate.
 If you’re not sure what comes next, I’ll tell you what happened when my mother flew from Phoenix to Warsaw for a family reunion.
 She went to the wrong terminal, too.
 After she missed her flight, her airline demanded she buy a new one-way ticket.
 Ka-ching!

-Across the airline industry, there’s a growing consensus that codesharing needs to be limited, if not eliminated.
+Across the airline industry, a growing consensus is that codesharing needs limitations, if not elimination.
 The consumer benefits are vanishing, leaving some observers to conclude that these are little more than government licenses to collude.
 Overwhelming anecdotal evidence suggests that passengers are more confused and frustrated than ever.

 The biggest problem with codesharing is that passengers don’t know about it.
 To the average air traveler, codesharing seems counterintuitive, if not dishonest.
 When they receive their itinerary, they don’t notice the “operated by” language, often rendered in fine print, that discloses that their United Airlines flight to Frankfurt is actually a Lufthansa codeshare.
-Sometimes they’re dropped off at the wrong terminal, but more often, they arrive at the airport expecting one flying experience but receiving another.
+Sometimes the airline drops them off at the wrong terminal, but more often, they arrive at the airport expecting one flying experience and receive another.

 “Even when codesharing is disclosed, the question remains whether reasonable consumers are being misled,” says Daylian Cain, a Yale professor who has published several research articles on the effects of disclosure.

 Why offer minimal disclosure?

 It’s part ego, part greed, observers say.
 Codesharing airlines want you to believe they’re so big that they’re operating a flight, but more important, they want to reap the financial windfall from selling you a seat on an aircraft they have nothing to do with.